-The permitting process should be standardized among cement kilns, boilers and industrial furnaces that recycle hazardous waste and incinerators.
+permitting process should be The standardized among cement kilns, boilers and industrial furnaces that recycle hazardous waste and incinerators.

 EPA-issued permits should require the use of "best available technologies" and be effective for a fixed term.
 Any by-products derived through the recycling process must comply with the RCRA "derived-from" labeling requirements if such by-products are offered to the public.
-EPA should propose a modified permit procedure for those facility modifications that the regional EPA Administrator deems to be minor.
+EPA should propose a modified procedure for those permit facility that the modifications regional EPA Administrator deems to be minor.
 The modified permit procedure must not, however, eliminate notice to local officials and the public, and if sufficient interest is generated, the modification must go through normal permit procedures.